thycotic/privman-docs/agents/macOS/ts/recover-unresponsive-macOS-endpoint.md

 In case a macOS endpoint ever becomes unresponsive due to conflicting policy configurations, the following steps allow a user to recover the endpoint without having to restore or rebuild the system.

->**Note**: This does not apply to endpoint running Catalina or Big Sur versions of the macOS.
+>**Note**: Only applies to KEXT and does not apply to endpoints running Catalina or Big Sur versions of the macOS.

 1. Turn off the macOS system.
 1. Hold down the ⌘+s keys and power the system back on.
 Keep holding those keys down until it shows that it is booting in single-user mode.